 Mango jam is a simple preserve made by cooking mango puree with sugar and lemon juice.
-It has a soft, spreadable texture due to low pectin in mangoes.
-The taste is sweet with a slight tang, depending on lemon juice added.
+It has a soft, spreadable texture due to low pectin in mangoes, though it can be slightly thick when cooked longer.
+The taste is sweet with a slight tang, depending on the amount of lemon juice added.
 It works well as a spread, filling or dessert topping.

 ¾ cup or 150 grams sugar